Featured below are the main members of the clinic team:

-In my spare time I play bass guitar in a local band called ‘Front Street‘ based in Shotley Bridge near Consett.
+In my spare time I keep bees and play bass guitar in a local band called ‘Front Street‘ based in Shotley Bridge near Consett.
 Katie cat loves to work her claws on my amp/speaker as its perfectly covered in ‘cat-friendly’ carpet!!!!

 Our Cat Advocates:

 This is someone who has been nominated to be responsible for maintaining ‘Cat Friendly’ principles within the practice.
 They are people with a good understanding of cats and an empathetic, caring approach.